lurks on the upper continental slope

 Diet

 Small fish, squid and crustaceans.
-Hunts near the seafloor using large eyes adapted for low light.
-Uses its large mouth to suck in prey.
+Hunts near seafloor using large eyes adapted for low light.
+Uses large mouth to suck in prey.
 Feeds most actively at night.
-Swims with a slow, hovering motion near the bottom.

 Habitat

 Deep continental slopes and seamounts between 200 and 600 metres depth.
 Prefers rocky and muddy bottoms with stable, cold temperatures.
-Often found near the seafloor in the darker waters of the upper continental slope.
+Often found near seafloor in darker waters.

 Range

-Deep waters around New Zealand from Northland to the Campbell Plateau.
-Most common on the Chatham Rise and off the east coast of the South Island.
-Also found in southern Australia and the Southwest Pacific.
+Deep waters around New Zealand from Northland to Campbell Plateau.
+Most common on Chatham Rise and off east coast of South Island.
+Also found in southern Australia.

 Endemism